trisfaizal/Marketing-Site/_customers/engine_yard.md

   image_path: /img/customers/netflix/workflow.png
   description: Developers work on the site on their local machine.
 Marketers update in CloudCannon.
 Everything is kept in sync through GitHub.
 summary: |
-  With CloudCannon, Engine Yard's marketing team has full access to the content on their sites.
-Developers are no longer making time consuming content changes and they've reduced the number of servers they're using.
+  With CloudCannon, Engine Yard’s marketing team has full access to the content on their sites.
+Developers no longer make time consuming content changes.
+Engine Yard has also reduced the number of servers they’re using.
 ---